NameMCPlus/NameMCplus/README.md

 - Hides the Location card on servers
 - Can revert NameMC's new search page
 - Removes most ads (If you don't want any ads at all, try using [uBlock Origin](https://ublockorigin.com))
+- Adds a button to view the user's [mcuserna.me](https://mcuserna.me) profile

 # Installation